HCRLabRepo/HapticGamesTouchX/README.md

     ~~Not always happen tho.
 It only happens after I fix the issue of undetected pyserial packages.~~

    ~~[Solved]: JUST CLEAN THE SOLUTIONS AND THEN REBUILD~~

+   But if you open Error List and under IntelliSense, there are still hundreds of warnings, which I have no idea what they mean.

+3. Weird Ball Moving:

+   The ball can start to move to the left a little bit even when the sensor and robot are not connected in scene 2.

+4. Ball Moves TOO fast:

+   When the robot is connected, the ball always moves very fast even under tiny slight moves.

+5. Maybe it's worth figuring out how to define the global variable NUM_OF_RUNS in a better way.
+The current way (reading from the command line) may work, but I don't think this is the best way.
+I tried to define it in the header file using extern and pragma, but it didn't work.